Academic StandardsAcademic Load

 The normal academic load for a student in a semester is 15 or 16 semester hours credit, exclusive of physical education and musical groups.
 Students with considerable responsibilities in addition to their college work are strongly advised to carry a reduced course load.
-A student may carry 17 or more credit hours the second and successive semesters if a "B" average the preceding semester is maintained.
-Engineering and music students may enroll for 17 or more hours initially and maintain this load unless placed on probation.
-Superior high school graduates may carry an initial load of 17 or more hours with the approval of the Vice President for Learning.
+Students who wish to take more than 21 credit hours during a specific term must possess a 3.0 GPA and petition the Chair of the department housing their program.

 The grades A, B, C, D, F and CR are employed to evaluate the quality of a student's work.
 They are defined as follows:

-There are certain non-credit which are also issued by instructors.
+There are certain non-credit marks which are also issued by instructors.
 They are as follows: